mufasa159/auth-api/README.md

 ## Connect to Database

-We're using Postgres for storing user data while their respective media files are being stored somehwere else.

-Ideally there should be a separate database for development, but currently everything is done in the main database.
-The main configs you need to connect to DB is in `.env` file.
-Once you run the API server, it should automatically connect to PostgreSQL DB based on the configs in `.env` file.
+Lookup how to install and run Postgres on your operating system and how to create a Postgres database.
+After creating a database, run the SQL commands in `/db/schema.sql` to create a new table for the users.
+Then update the `.env` file with the database credentials.

-But if you want to connect to database separately using terminal for interaction purposes, Google how to do that.
-Or, you may use the following apps:
+Once you have the database set up, if you want to connect to the database separately for interaction purposes, you can use the following apps:
 - [Postico](https://eggerapps.at/postico/) (Simple UI/UX)
 - [PgAdmin4](https://www.pgadmin.org/)

-If you want, you can set up you own local database, too.
-The original schema for database can be found at `/db/schema.sql`.
-If you're using local database, make sure to update your environment variables in `.env` file.
+If you wish to use PSQL shell to interact with the DB, search online how to do that.